 - Naag Panchami – The festival is celebrated on the fifth day of the full moon in the month of Shravan (June).
 The day is dedicated to worshiping of the Nagas or serpents that are considered as the lowest Loka of the Seven Lokas or realms of the universe.
 They are worshiped for their blessings are sought for the well-being of the family.

-Kukke Subramanya Temple Pooja Booking and Pooja List
+Kukke Subramanya Temple Pooja List and Pooja Details

 The special Pooja can be performed at the Kukke Subramanya Temple in two slots – one at 7:00 AM and the other at 9:15 AM.
 It is believed that the months of Shravan (June-July), Karthikai(November) and the Margashira are the most auspicious months to perform the Pooja.